thingetoo/slide-in-on-scroll-template/README.md

 # Slide in on Scroll Template
-> Here goes your awesome project description!
+> Check this out if you're looking for your images to slide in when you scroll

 ## Table of contents
 * [General info](#general-info)